TL-System/plato/docs/Running.md

 ```

 where `./cifar_wideresnet.out` is the output file that needs to be monitored, and the `-n` parameter for `watch` specifies the monitoring frequency in seconds (the default value is 2 seconds), and the `-n` parameter for `tail` specifies the number of lines at the end of the file to be shown.
 Type `Control + C` to exit the `watch` session.

+**Tip:** To aviod wasting your waiting time on resources, make sure you use different `port` numbers under `server` in different jobs' configuration files before submitting your jobs if you plan to run them at the same time.
+This is because they may be allocated to the same node, which is especially common when you use the `Narval` cluster.
+In that case, if the `port` and `address` under `server` in your configuration files of the jobs are the same, you will get `OSError: [Errno 48] error while attempting to bind on address: address already in use`.

 If there is a need to start an interactive session (for debugging purposes, for example), it is also supported by Compute Canada using the `salloc` command: